Premier League hits and misses: Everton demonstrate enough firepower to survive while Manchester City appear unflappable

-Sky Sports' football writers review the weekend's action as Everton registered their first win of the campaign, while 10-player Man City prove there's no problem too big
+Sky Sports' football writers review the weekend's action as Everton registered their first win of the campaign, Man Utd lean on veteran defender Jonny Evans, while 10-player Man City prove there's no problem too big

 There was a huge roar from the Everton supporters as Jordan Pickford sent the ball into the early autumn sky one final time as Michael Oliver blew his whistle.
 Relief and joy.
 They got what they deserved tonight.
 There is a line in a popular chant sang by Evertonians - The Spirit of the Blues - which includes the line 'we don't know the meaning of losing'.